MathiildaS/MyMonthlyBudgetTracker/README.md

 **Local data storage** – No account needed.
 Data is stored locally.
 **Responsive design** – Adaptive to different screens.

+### Tech-stack
+- Webcomponents with HTML/CSS/Javascript
+- Vite for building the application
+- pie-render package for visualizing the budget as a pie chart.

 ## Usage and Examples

 ## Getting Started